{{ summaryHeading }}

 Technical Details:

-A Sallen-Key stage can be written as a second-order transfer function with a denominator of 1 + a s + b s^2.
-The coefficient b sets the time scale, and the coefficient a sets damping.
+A Sallen-Key stage is normally reduced to a second-order transfer function.
+The denominator can be written as 1 + a s + b s^2, where b sets the time scale and a sets damping.
 A smaller positive a raises Q; a non-positive a means the ideal pole pair is not safely damped.

 Formula Core: